 The WMR first opened at Easter 1959.
 It was built by Charles Reed, who had operated portable railways in the Watford and London area.
 Initially a short ‘out and back’ line, the railway was gradually extended to a 300 yard long circuit adjacent to the river.
 There were two locomotives; an ’08 Shunter’ petrol locomotive, and an ‘LMS Compound’ steam locomotive named ‘Maid Marion’.

-In 1968 the railway was sold and ‘Maid Marion’ moved to Devon, leaving only the 08 Shunter locomotive to run the railway for the next decade.
+In 1968 the railway was sold to George Webb and ‘Maid Marion’ moved to Devon, leaving only the 08 Shunter locomotive to run the railway for the next decade.

 The railway was sold again in 1979 to Jeff Price, who undertook gradual improvements to the railway.
 The first was reintroduction of steam locomotives in the early 1980s with a Great Northern Atlantic locomotive and American Switcher locomotive ‘Chiltern Shuttle’.
 Next in 1987 the railway was extended to a new station adjacent to the paddling pools and children’s playground.
 More locomotives (both steam and diesel) and carriages were introduced through the 1990s to cope with increasing numbers of visitors.